My roots are in Utah County, but I grew up in Arizona and spent my vacations in Mexico.

 Again, I designed both the restaurant and the food, and we even made trips to Mexico to buy decorations and to collect ideas for the menu.
 I worked the tortilla grill, and Sarah (my sweetheart) worked the cash register while our kids watched videos and colored in the office.
 Within six months, the lines were literally out the door, and our dining room seating was doubled to accommodate the crowds.
 Meanwhile, my Arizona partners closed the doors on Rosa’s.

 We expanded our business and Bajio’s grew to 20 stores.
-We had the opportunity to sell and turn the business over to a company that we thought would expand it even further.
+We had the opportunity to sell and turn the business over to Subway, the great sandwich company.
+They convinced me that they were capable of expanding the business even further than I had.
+And… you can see where the more “capable hands” took Bajios.
 However, a few months after the sell, the entrepreneurial spirit returned and we turned our faces toward a new adventure.
-And… you can see where the more “Capable hands” took Bajios.

 The opportunity to purchase the local Harley-Davidson franchise came available, and we were back to work.
 The old Geneva Steel plant was being demolished, and we made plans to build a new dealership out of the scrap materials from the steel mill.
 My grandfather had helped build Geneva Steel back in 1942.
 During World War II, my grandmother worked there as a crane operator—a true “Rosie the Riveter.”

 The romance of resurrecting part of Geneva Steel was irresistible—to preserve a piece of Utah history, Tuomisto family history, memorialize the great industrial era of America with the “great American motorcycle,” and to do it GREEN, re-using materials and conserving resources.
 I designed and set out to construct what I hoped would be one of the most significant buildings in Utah.

 Building a dealership from literal scrap that was headed for the landfill was not easy or cheap.
 Now I know why it hadn’t been done before.